ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_boot_device_info_module.rst

 Synopsis
 --------
-- Collect the boot device information from a VM
+- Returns an ordered list of boot devices for the virtual machine.
+If the {@term list} is empty, the virtual machine uses a default boot sequence.